daggerok/daggerok.github.io/src/blog/2023-ICT/README.md

   * From 8:30am (or 9:30am depends on year time) till 12pm
   * From 1-1:30pm till 4-4:30pm
 * Do not trade on Thursday and Friday in between 8am and 10am
-* **FVG** with **OTE** is signifficant only if before it we traded into Sellside Liquidity or Buyside Liquidity meaning that is should be traded under Retail Trader idea of support level / double bottom or it should be traded above Retail trader idea of resistance level / double top / head and sholders, etc...
+* **FVG** with **OTE** is significant only if before it we traded into Sellside Liquidity or Buyside Liquidity meaning that is should be traded under Retail Trader idea of support level / double bottom or it should be traded above Retail trader idea of resistance level / double top / head and sholders, etc...
-* Every gap or inefficiency should delivered (filled) with both up and down price actions.
+* Every gap or inefficiency should be delivered (filled) with both up and down price actions.
 So if Buyside delivery (when marked goes up) occurred it reasonable expect that later Sellside delivery is also going to be done eventually
 * In most cases in 8:30am when news are came out the first run whatever that direction is in price that is the fake move - that is a first stage delivery.
 The second stage is the opposite is whatever that is meaning we will see price